 The Nashville Zoo opened in 1991 and grew from a small private operation.
 You can check out the meerkats, the new bear exhibit, see the tigers, and more at the Nashville Zoo.
 They offer a 47-50% admission discount for military personnel and everyone in their party.
 They also offer free admission for the military and their families one day over Veterans’ Day weekend.

 The Dallas Zoo started in 1888 with two deer and two mountain lions in City Park.
 You can visit the Gorilla Trail, a children’s zoo, the Endangered Tiger Habitat, and more at this zoo.
-They offer $2.00 off general admission for up to two adults and two children with a valid military ID.
+They offer $2.00 off general admission for up to two adults and two children with valid military ID.
 This discount is not valid with their special $8 tickets in January and February.

-The Houston Zoo opened in 1922, and you can check out the African forest, bug house, experience the Wild Nature Play Area, and more while visiting.
-They offer a 50% off military discount.
+The Houston Zoo opened in 1922, and you can check out the African forest, and bug house, experience the Wild Nature Play Area, and more while visiting.
+They offer a 50% military discount.
 Members of the military, their families, and veterans can receive this discount.

 The San Antonio Zoo began in 1914 when a leading citizen placed bison, deer, monkeys, African lions, and bears on land he had deeded to the city.
 You can check out the Bear Corner, the Cat Grotto, and more when you are visiting the zoo.
 In November, they honor active duty, retired, and veteran members of the military, national guard, and reserves with free admission.
 You can also get 50% off tickets for your dependents.
 You would have to show your military ID at the front gate for the month of November only.